 - Dutch recognised refugee students.
 Dutch recognised refugees need to apply via Studielink using their DigiD.
 Then Admission (CES) can check their personal details registered in the municipality database.
 Only the students with code 26 or code 27 are recognised refugees in the Netherlands and will be exempt

-- Students who defer (as well as those who choose another specialisation) and apply for the next intake (doorschuivers) if you have already paid the application fee for the same programme previously.
+- Students who where admitted and want to defer (as well as those who choose another specialisation) can apply for the next intake (deferrals) if you have already paid the application fee for the same programme previously.
 This also applies to students who were accepted into a Master’s programme in the academic year 2019-2020

 - Students who transfer within the University of Twente (overstappers) from one EEMCS programme to another EEMCS programme.
 These students have already met the application fee and are enrolled before they transfer to another programme